 - When complete, tape the end of the yarn and trim with scissors.
 Hang with nails or Command Strips.

 And if you’re ready to try some additional easy and budget friendly wall art, learn to make canvas wall art with glue!
-You can see it it in the image below:
+Plus here are some other ideas with yarn you can try: